-If your children are old enough they can even help you build it.
-But it's the toy that keeps on giving, literally.
+If your children are old enough, they can even help you build it.
+After all, it's the toy that keeps on giving, literally.

 By adding in some candy you might find, unlike many other of your efforts, this LEGO toy might actually survive intact for longer than an hour.

-Given its complexity, this is aimed at slightly older children but you should be able to finish it in an evening.
-That's if they can resist eating all the candy first or decide to make a house instead.
+Given its complexity, this is aimed at slightly older children, but you should be able to finish it in an evening.
+That is, if they can resist eating all the candy first or decide to make a house instead.

 Such is life.